 Monitoring air pollution is therefore necessary and may serve for preventing population exposure by detecting pollution peaks, for urban planning and development, for climate research or for public health studies that try to assess past and present population exposure to air pollution and correlate the level of exposure to observed health effects [8].
 Regulatory authorities monitor air pollution to enforce plants that temporarily exceed their emission permit, reveal leaks or new unknown sources.
 For all these purposes, the major challenge is in producing accurate pollution concentration maps of high spatial and temporal resolution.
 In epidemiological studies for example, it can enable finding correlations at a personal level (e.g. estimating concentrations in the exact place of residence of a subject) or help in finding health impacts triggered by short-term exceedances of pollution concentrations.

 Ambient air pollution concentrations are usually obtained by two methods: i) routine measurements reported by standard air quality monitoring (AQM) stations [9] and ii) short-term measurement campaigns which usually utilize large number of sensors [10]–[12].
 Data obtained by the first method are considered very accurate, since AQM stations are equipped with pollutant-designated measuring devices of high quality, that are maintained and calibrated on a regular basis by regulatory authorities.
 However, these tend to suffer from a few apparent flaws: i) their span is usually sparse, and cannot represent well the spatial and temporal variability of a typical pollutant; ii) samples of air are taken a few meters above street level and hence cannot represent well the extent of exposure of a passerby, if required, and iii) they are costly to maintain.
 Short-term measurement campaigns on the other hand can provide a higher spatial resolution of the desired region of research, but for a limited time only, and thus, would fail to account for seasonality or any phenomenon that presents longer cycles than the time of the campaign.
-These short-term campaigns typically aim at developing and calibrating models to describe pollutant distribution in the atmosphere (cite).
-These models, however, are effective, provided that one knows the source term (leak rate and position) and atmospheric conditions.

 An alternative or complementary solution is to use Wireless Distributed Environmental Sensor Network (WDESN), usually comprised of portable and relatively low-cost Micro Sensing Units (MSUs), that can measure, process and transmit data to some base station.
 Operational costs of WDESNs are much lower than of AQM stations and they can be deployed in large numbers with far less operational requirements in various sites.
 These properties enable covering a larger area and obtaining a finer spatial and temporal resolution of measurements than the standard methodology.
 Nevertheless, the reliability of MSUs’ measurements is still questionable.
 Recent laboratory and field evaluations of MSUs show that these units are less accurate than standard laboratory equipment or AQM stations.
 However, it has been shown that they are able to effectively capture the spatial and temporal variability of the pollution [10], [11], [13]–[15].